-Guyana watching impact of Caribbean Airlines’ pilots sick-out
+Guyana watching impact of Caribbean Airlines’ pilots sickout

-The Guyana Civil Aviation Authority (GCAA) is paying keen attention to what appears to be a sick-out by Caribbean Airlines’ (CAL) pilots that on Sunday grounded all of that carrier’s flights.
+The Guyana Civil Aviation Authority (GCAA) is paying keen attention to what appears to be a sickout by Caribbean Airlines Limited’s (CAL) pilots that on Sunday grounded all of that carrier’s flights.

 CAL’s international, regional and domestic flights, including those to and from Guyana, have been canceled.

 The airline said on Sunday that the pilots reported sick about three hours before flight departure times, forcing the cancelation of several flights.
-CAL said the sick-out came amid negotiations with the Trinidad and Tobago Airline Pilots Association for a new Collective Agreement 2015-2018.
+CAL said the sickout came amid negotiations with the Trinidad and Tobago Airline Pilots Association (TTALPA) for a new Collective Agreement 2015-2018.
 “Today, there has been a remarkably high volume of calls from pilots reporting that they are unwell and unable to report for duty,” CAL said.

 GCAA Director-General Egbert Field said CAL informed him that flights have been disrupted due to “human resource issues” and the carrier was making alternative arrangements such as flights, hotels and other steps.